 Let’s go through the three key variables needed to calculate the outage cost.

 Potential revenue is the top line number before any deductions for overhead, such as inventory costs.
 This should be based on typical weekly or monthly revenue.
 It gives a reliable number that can be used regardless of the time of day of an outage.
-If the service is only available a few hours per day or a few days per week, however, potential revenue figures should be calculated and tiered to reflect typical in-service periods.
+However, if the service is only available for a few hours per day or a few days per week, it is important to actively calculate and tier potential revenue figures to accurately reflect the typical in-service periods.

 The next factor is lost productivity costs, which are associated with normal operations that are idle, with nothing to do as a result of the outage.
 For example, the contact center staff when the phone system is down, or inventory pickers when the order system is down, or the 100 nodes running on AWS when the application crashes.

 The third factor is all the costs associated with recovering the service.
-In some organizations these costs are minimized if their infrastructure and staffing levels are such that people are already working at 2 a.m. in the operations center and extra capacity is available for this exact purpose.
+Some organizations minimize these costs by arranging their infrastructure and staffing levels in such a way that individuals actively work at 2 a.m. in the operations center, while also maintaining additional capacity for this precise purpose.
 Other recovery costs, however, could include replacement parts, consultants, overtime hours, and even discretionary items like mileage for drives to offsite storage facilities.